monocle2ai/examples/python/adk-travel-agent/README.md

 3. Replace <GOOGLE-API-KEY> with the value of Google API key
 4. Right click on the file.
 It will pop up a list of menu options.
   - Select `Monocle` -->  `Run Python with Monocle`
+5. The application will be launched in a new terminal window and it'll prompt you for a travel booking task.
+  - A simple task will generate accurate response `Book a flight from SFO to JFK for tomorrow.`
-5. The application will prompt you for a travel booking task.
-You can enter something like `Book a flight from San Francisco to Mumbai for 26th Nov 2025.
+  - A larger, more complex prompt results into inaccurate response `Book a flight from San Francisco to Mumbai for 26th Nov 2025.
 Book a two queen room at Marriot Intercontinental at Juhu, Mumbai for 27th Nov 2025 for 4 nights.`
-6. Follow these [steps](../../README.md#get-trace-summary-using-github-copilot-and-monocle-mcp) to review trace summary
+6. Follow these [steps](../../README.md#get-trace-summary-using-github-copilot-and-monocle-mcp) to analyze the trace using Copilot and Monocle MCP.
+It'll illustrate how Monocle trace captures the details of the agentic execution and the how to determine the root cause of the problematic agent behavior.